ETCBC/shebanq-local/FAQ.md

 Generally speaking: no.

-But it is possible that the docker image for the local shebanq will be updated.
+But it is possible that a developer maintains and updates the local shebanq.
 In that case you may or may not want to upgrade your local SHEBANQ.
 See the question about upgrading.